Elizabeth Olsen: Personal life

+Olsen has credited Diane Keaton as a primary influence, both in her acting and personal life.
+Keaton has helped Olsen learn to be "the kind of woman I wanted to be, because I hadn't seen the woman I felt connected to in films.
+I was like, I’m not the sexy one, I’m not the nerd, I don't know where I fit."
+Her older sisters, Mary-Kate and Ashley, have also influenced her and given her career advice, though at one point Olsen considered changing her name to her middle name, Chase, to distance herself from her sisters, as she wanted to be noticed for her talent and not solely for being their sister.

 Olsen says she became an atheist at the age of 13 because she believes "religion should be about community and having a place to go in prayer, not something that should determine women's freedoms."
-She formerly held a real estate license in New York, which she obtained after first moving there.
+She once held a real estate license in New York, which she obtained after first moving there.
 Olsen is an ambassador for the company Bobbi Brown Cosmetics.
 She and actor Boyd Holbrook were in a relationship from 2011 to 2014.

 Olsen became engaged to musician Robbie Arnett, of the American band Milo Greene, in July 2019 after three years of dating.
-The two secretly married before the COVID-19 pandemic, having eloped.
+The two secretly eloped that same year.
 She and Arnett live in Los Angeles.
-They co-wrote a children's book, titled Hattie Harmony: Worry Detective, which was released in June 2022.
+Together, they co-wrote the children's books Hattie Harmony: Worry Detective, released in June 2022, and Hattie Harmony: Opening Night, released in June 2023.
+Olsen and Arnett's experiences with anxiety inspired the books' creations.